joshbegley/nyt-latest/README.md

-**Rafael Devers to miss All-Star game with sore shoulder; Jordan Westburg named to AL team**\
+**Devers to miss All-Star Game; Westburg named to AL team**\
 `Devers has been dealing with a sore left shoulder for much of the season.
-Westburg will be making his first All-Star appearance.`\
+Westburg will be making his first All-Star Game appearance.`\
 https://nytimes.com/athletic/5627778/2024/07/09/mlb-all-star-roster-rafael-devers-jordan-westburg/

 **A Fine Joe-mance**\